Regimental War Memorial Cross

 It also honours Green Howards soldiers who took part in the D Day invasion of France, and all Victoria Cross recipients from the regiment.

 On the 26th October 1996 His Majesty Harold V, King of Norway unveiled a new memorial to commemorate the Regiment’s role in the Second World War and the 6th and 7th Battalion’s Normandy Campaign in particular.

 The Mayor and the people of Crépon kindly provided a superb site.

-The sculptor, James Butler RA, created the weary figure of a soldier of the 6th or 7th Battalion, who, by D-Day, had served at Dunkirk, in the Western Desert and Sicily.
+The sculptor, James Butler RA, created the weary figure of a soldier of the 6th or 7th Battalion, who, by D-Day, could have served at Dunkirk, in the Western Desert and Sicily.